gryphonshafer/pnwquizzing/docs/policies_and_governance/_meeting_minutes/a3_essay.md

 You are the current stewards of PNW Quizzing, so I’m asking you now to prayerfully consider voting to switch PNW Quizzing’s participation from IBQ to the new championships meet referenced in step 4, path B above.

 Please pray about this.
 Feel free to talk about it with other leaders.
 If you have any questions about anything, please email me, and I’ll be prompt in my replies.
-My intent is to host a leadership meeting over the lunch break at the next district meet this month, during which we can discuss this, answer any lingering questions, and then vote.
+My intent is to host a leadership meeting over the lunch break at the next region meet this month, during which we can discuss this, answer any lingering questions, and then vote.

-J. Gryphon Shafer<br>PNW Quizzing District Coordinator
+J. Gryphon Shafer<br>PNW Quizzing Coordinator

 ----